Massive winter storm brings frigid temps, snow and ice to US

 Forecasters said a bomb cyclone — when atmospheric pressure drops very quickly in a strong storm — had developed near the Great Lakes, stirring up blizzard conditions, including heavy winds and snow.

 Even though fleets of snow plows and salt trucks have been deployed, driving was hazardous and sometimes deadly.
-Kansas City police spokeswoman Donna Drake says a minivan driver died Thursday after loosing control on icy streets and overturning into a creek.
+In Kansas City, Missouri, a minivan driver died Thursday after loosing control on icy streets and overturning into a creek, police said.

+State police in Michigan said in tweets that nine tractor-trailers crashed on Interstate 94 in Berrien County in the western part of the state and that a firefighter was struck in a separate location in the county while conducting traffic.
+The firefighter had unknown injuries.

+Activists also were rushing to get the homeless out of the cold.
+Nearly 170 adults and children were keeping warm early Friday in Detroit at a shelter and a warming center that are designed to hold 100 people.

-Robledo and volunteers build the tents modeled on ice-fishing tents, including a plywood subfloor, and offer them to people living on the streets in Chicago.
+Robledo and volunteers build the tents modeled on ice-fishing tents, including a plywood subfloor.

 “It’s not a house, it’s not an apartment, it’s not a hotel room.
 But it’s a huge step up from what they had before,” Robledo said.